ScottG489/machine-setup/README.md

 Note that you'll need to comment out the `git clone` in the build otherwise it will fail since you've mounted a directory there

+### Tips
+Commenting out lines can speed up your local development.
+Just be sure not to check in these changes!
+A few examples of doing this are:
+- Commenting out the line to tear down the environment after it's finished running.
+This can help with turnaround time since you won't have to recreate the environment every time.
+However, still be aware you could miss problems by not running the suite from scratch.
+So be careful doing this.
+Also, be sure to tear down the environment after you're finished with it so there aren't dangling unused instances.
+- Commenting out anything which you don't need to run every time.
+For instance not running `terraform apply` subsequent times if you are only working on the playbooks could save time.

 ## Misc
 ### Reset Intellij Ultimate trial
 ```bash